itasolution/sysinfo/README.md

 # sysinfo
-Get basic system information using Python
+Get some basic system information using Python.

+I wrote this as exercise, but it can always be improved ;-)